Applying complex gestures to a SwiftUI view

 that we update in tryHandleRelease

-then return the result, which will update the releaseDate
+and return the result, which updates the releaseDate

 How to trigger the correct release action